 By Long Xingchun

-The author is a research fellow at The Charhar Institute and director of the Center for Indian Studies at China West Normal University.
+The author is a senior research fellow at The Charhar Institute and director of the Center for Indian Studies at China West Normal University.